-Palestine has been the one of the most campaigned about causes, people of all religions and races fighting for the independence and freedom of the once individually government country now befallen remote areas within the so-called Israel separated by walls and ridiculous laws and extreme racial segregation.
-Me being the curious mind I am, against the intentions of my mother, decided to embark on a trip to experience the realities of Palestine.
+Palestine has been the one of the most campaigned about causes, people of all religions and races fighting for the independence and freedom of the once individually governed country.
+It now befallen into remote and restricted areas within the so-called Israel, separated by walls and ridiculous laws and extreme racial segregation.
+Me being the curious mind I am, against the intentions of my mother, decided to embark on a trip to experience the realities of Palestine, occupation at first hand.

-Don’t get me wrong Palestine is a very beautiful Country, full of history architecture, culture and amazing hospitality.
-However there is an underlying sad truth, the truth that over 90% of Palestinians living in the city of Bethlehem are denied access to move freely through Israel and Jerusalem (one of the holiest sites).
+Don’t get me wrong Palestine is a very beautiful country, full of history, architecture, culture and amazing hospitality.
+However there is an underlying sad truth.
+Here,over 90% of Palestinians living in the city of Bethlehem are denied access to move freely through Israel and Jerusalem (one of the holiest sites).
 The Palestinians also receive a fifth of daily water allowance to that of an Israeli person and even then their water tanks are shot at by settlers causing them to leak.
-One of the most surprising things I learnt was that the separation wall which was built in between Israel and Palestine has more surface area wishing Palestine than on the actual borders of the two countries.
-This tactic is used very commonly by Israeli government, by blocking access for a farmer to his land they build a settler road.
-The Palestinian can use the road therefore has no access to the land and the government take this land as they claim it is being unused and wasted which they then use to build settlements. for it it became very clear that the war has become a political war.
+One of the most surprising things I learnt was that the separation wall which was built in between Israel and Palestine actually extends beyond the actual borders of the two states.
+This tactic is used very commonly by Israeli government, by blocking access for farmers to their land by building a settler road.
+The Palestinian can’t use the road as it is for Israelis only, therefore has no access to the land and the government take this land as they claim it is being unused and wasted which they then use to build settlements.

 A Protest outside Al Aqsa mosque for wrongful imprisonment of a Palestinian

 Graffiti on the Wall of Separation in Bethlehem